agrosner/DBFlow/chapter1.md

 What is covered in these docs are not all inclusive, but should give you an idea of how to operate with DBFlow on databases.

-There are a few concepts to familiarize yourself with:
+There are a few concepts to familiarize yourself with.
+We will go more in depth in other sections in this doc.

 **SQLite Wrapper Language:** DBFlow provides a number of convenience methods, extensions, and generated helpers that produce a concise, flowable query syntax.
 A few examples below: